Interstate 35 in Texas

-Interstate 35 (I-35) in Texas is a major north–south Interstate Highway running from Laredo near the Mexican border to the Red River north of Gainesville where it crosses into Oklahoma.
-Along its route, it passes through the cities of San Antonio, Austin, and Waco before it splits into two auxiliary routes just north of Hillsboro.
-I-35E heads northeast where it passes through Dallas.
-I-35W turns northwest to run through Fort Worth.
-The two branches meet up in Denton to again form I-35, where it continues to the Oklahoma border.
+Interstate 35 (I-35) is a major north–south Interstate Highway that runs from Laredo, Texas near the Mexican border to Duluth, Minnesota.
+In Texas, the highway begins in Laredo and runs north to the Red River north of Gainesville, where it crosses into Oklahoma.
+Along its route, it passes through the cities of San Antonio, Austin, and Waco before splitting into two branch routes just north of Hillsboro: I-35E heads northeast through Dallas, while I-35W turns northwest to run through Fort Worth.
+The two branches rejoin in Denton to again form I-35, which continues to the Oklahoma state line.
 The exit numbers for I-35E maintain the sequence of exit numbers from the southern segment of I-35, and the northern segment of I-35 follows on from the sequence of exit numbers from I-35E.
 I-35W maintains its own sequence of exit numbers.

 In Texas, I-35 runs for just over 503 mi, which does not include the 85 mi segment of I-35W.
 It does include the 97 mi segment of I-35E.
 Texas contains more miles of the overall length of I-35 than any other state, almost one-third of the entire length.

-The Interstate is currently undergoing an extensive renovation and expansion project, known as 'My35'.
+The Interstate is currently undergoing an extensive renovation and expansion project, known as "My35".
 The project includes work on portions of the Interstate from Dallas south to Laredo.
 Once complete, the highway will span three lanes in each direction from Hillsboro to San Antonio.